freedomcat/pdf2split/README.md

 # pdf2split

-`pdf2split` is a lightweight Python script to **split a large PDF into chapters and add bookmarks automatically**, based on split points defined in a CSV file.
+`pdf2split` is a lightweight Python script to **split a large PDF into chapters based on a CSV index**.
-It was originally created to prepare study materials (e.g., IT exam textbooks) for easier use with ChatGPT by uploading chapter-level PDFs.
+It was designed to prepare OCR-processed textbooks for use with ChatGPT and other LLMs, which often have file upload limits (~20MB per file).

 ---

 ## Features
-- Add bookmarks at specified pages
+- Split PDF into chapters using a CSV index
-- Split PDF into multiple chapter files
+- Add bookmarks to each output PDF
-- Manage split points with a simple CSV file
+- Automatically check file size and split further if over the limit
-- No external tools required, pure Python solution
+- Pure Python, no external dependencies except [PyPDF2](https://pypi.org/project/PyPDF2/)

 ---